South BarringtonGlobal Hospitality

 Will my guest speak English?

-Although most guests have a reasonable understanding English, not all will speak English fluently.
-We offer interpretation services at the GLS in French, Spanish, Portuguese, Mandarin, Russian, Korean and German, so guests may only speak one of these languages.
+Although most guests have a reasonable understanding of English, not all will speak English fluently.
+For the GLS, we offer interpretation services at the GLS in French, Spanish, Portuguese, Mandarin, Russian, Korean and German.
+During all other events on campus, guests must speak English to attend.

 Do I need to speak another language to host?